LiorSinai/liorsinai.github.io/_posts/2023-09-30-polygon-clipping.md

 $\quad$ <b>return</b> ENTRY <b>if</b> head2_in_1 <b>else</b> EXIT
 </blockquote>

-This little algorithm was arrived after much pain, trial and error.
+This little algorithm was arrived at after much pain, trial and error.

 <figure class="post-figure">
 <img class="img-95"
     src="/assets/posts/polygon-clipping/vertix_intersections.png"
 	alt="Vertix intersections"
 	>
-<figcaption>Left: $p_{2+}$ is in both half-planes of the edges of polygon 1.
-Middle and right: $p_{2+}$ is in the half-plane of the leading edge of polygon 1.</figcaption>
+<figcaption>Left: $p_{+}$ is in both half-planes of the edges of polygon 1.
+Middle and right: $p_{+}$ is in the half-plane of the leading edge of polygon 1 only.</figcaption>
 </figure>

 The half-plane equation $\ref{eq:half-plane}$ is not enough to tell if a point lies inside the polygon.
-If the the point lies in both half-planes then it is definitely in the polygon and if it lies outside both then it is definitely outside.
+If the point lies in both half-planes then it is definitely in the polygon and if it lies outside both then it is definitely outside.
 However if it lies in one then it can be either inside or outside.

 <figure class="post-figure">